92green/unmutable/README.md

 ### Quick example

 `Wrap` will wrap your data in an `UnmutableWrapper`.
-You can then use Immutable.js style methods on it, then call `done()` when you want to get the contents of your wrapper back out again.
+You can then use Immutable.js style methods on it, then access `.value` when you want to get the contents of your wrapper back out again.

 ```
 import {Wrap} from 'unmutable';